frattaro/digital-usd/wallets.md

 ---

+## 1.1 Outgoing-Only Wallets

+Any wallet can be marked as **outgoing-only**, preventing it from receiving funds after creation.
+This enables a broad range of use cases, including QR-cash, bearer instruments, prepaid access tokens, or disposable wallets used for constrained payouts.

+### Characteristics

+- **Outgoing-only**: The wallet may send funds but cannot receive additional deposits.
+- **Pre-funded**: Outgoing-only wallets are expected to be funded at the time of creation.
+Once created, their balances can only decrease.
+- **Limited lifespan**: Once the balance reaches zero, the wallet is automatically burned by the protocol and can no longer be used.
+- **Use case-agnostic**: This is a general-purpose feature.
+While it enables QR-cash, it is not limited to it.

+### Protocol Behavior

+- The outgoing-only flag is set at wallet creation time and is immutable.
+- Incoming transfers to outgoing-only wallets are rejected at the protocol level.
+- When the wallet balance reaches zero, it is burned automatically to prevent reuse or confusion.

+These rules preserve the integrity of constrained, single-use wallets and ensure they cannot be repurposed or silently reloaded.

+### Example Use Case

+A company creates thousands of prepaid $5 outgoing-only wallets as promotional credits, distributed via QR code or SMS link.
+Each wallet can be used once and disappears after being spent.
+Because the wallets are outgoing-only, users cannot re-fund or hoard them, ensuring controlled distribution.

+---

 ## 2. Pseudonymity with Public Metadata

 Wallets are **pseudonymous** by default.
 While attestations are public, they do not expose: